Tanishka-lab/tanishka/README.md

-# tanishka
+# demo
-this is my first repo
+this is my first gitrepo
+Author:Tanishka Trehan